 These worst-case estimates are no less than chilling but not necessarily set in stone.
 Although cases will continue to rise in the coming weeks and months, containment and mitigation efforts have a chance of overcoming the outbreak and lead to recovery but not without a painful cost.

-- The virus outbreak has had a massive impact on customer behavior effectively contributing towards an economic and airline recession.
-Airlines need to identify and tailor to the new consumer buying behavior to re-motivate customers.
+- The virus outbreak has had a massive impact on customer behaviour effectively contributing to an economic and airline recession.
+Airlines need to identify and tailor to the new consumer buying behaviour to re-motivate customers.

 - Despite airlines’ best efforts to manage damage by this painful cost via cancelled flights, they aren’t making up those revenues because of falling customer demand.

-- The longer cure time and economic ramification of a recession by the Covid-19 Coronavirus means airlines will need to prepare a longer tail strategy for recovery from the inevitable airline recession.
+- The longer cure time and economic ramification of a recession by the Covid-19 Coronavirus mean airlines will need to prepare a long-tail strategy for recovery from the inevitable airline recession.

 The airlines’ ability and strength in executing effective targeted promotions and marketing campaigns to re-capture customers will determine its survival.